 Three hundred workers, 3.5 million dollars and three years later, the Pellatt’s moved into their semi-complete Toronto Castle.
 There was still work to do on the Great Hall, basement and the third floor, but Casa Loma was still a luxurious place to live.

 Sir and Lady Pellatt occupied their Toronto castle until 1923 when they were forced to sell the home due to debt.
 World War I halted construction on unfinished parts of the home, before debt and rising property taxes took over.
 The contents were auctioned off and the home laid unoccupied for several years.
-The Pellatt’s moved out to their country home.
+The Pellatt’s moved out to their more modest country home, Marylake, in King Township north of Toronto.

-The marble pool, bowling alley and shooting range in the basement were never completed before finances dried up.
+Sadly, the marble pool, bowling alley and shooting range in the basement were never completed before finances dried up.
 The marble staircase got lost on its way from Scotland, and a custom-made theatre organ never played a note in the house before it had to be auctioned off for a teeny-tiny fraction of its worth.
-The British royals never came for a slumber party.
+Worst of all, the British royals never came for a slumber party.

 What happened to Casa Loma?